PHOTO GALLERIES OF BARCELONA, SPAIN

 I did make a joke that its the first time I've paid to visit a Spanish construction site, but really, the visit was completely worthwhile and fascinating.
 The building, even in its current state, is totally awe-inspiring.
 I am really looking forward to seeing the completed temple.
 The following photos give an idea of some aspects of the facade and interior.
 For more information and the full history of this fascinating building, visit the following website:

-You can become a friend of the Temple by clicking here - by paying an annual fee towards the construction of the Temple, you will then have unlimited free access to the building, plus other benefits, including a discount at the gift shop.
+You can become a friend of the Temple by paying an annual fee towards the construction of the Temple, you will then have unlimited free access to the building, plus other benefits, including a discount at the gift shop.

 Contact Information: